getwithashish/google-meet-bot/README.md

 		ii.
 Msg based (telegram,whatsapp,discord and so on)
 3. Notification - Send notifications to discord, telegram, whatsapp and son on when the specified keywords are being said in the meeting

+Login credentials to your google account is to be entered in the credentials.txt file.
+If you email is admin@admin.com and your password is Getin, then credentials.txt should be of the form email=admin@admin.com pass=Getin